NVIDIA/cuda-quantum/Data_Center_Install.rst

   `bash` as the Shell for your build.
 - Common tools: wget, git, unzip.
-The commands in the rest of this guide assume that these tools are present on the build system, but they can be replaced by other alternatives (such as, for example, manually going to a webpage and downloading a file/folder).
+The commands in the rest of this guide assume that these tools are present on the build system, but they can be replaced by other alternatives (such as, for example, manually going to a web page and downloading a file/folder).

 The above prerequisites are no longer needed once CUDA Quantum is built and